Arnaud-Faure-Vaissiere/SQL-Ecommerce-Analytics/README.md

 Revenue is relatively concentrated among the highest-value customers.

-* The **top 10% of identified customers generate approximately 61.45%** of identified-customer revenue.
+* The **top 10% of identified customers generate approximately 61.45% of identified-customer revenue.**
-* The **top 20% cumulatively generate approximately 74.68%** of identified-customer revenue.
+* The **top 20% cumulatively generate approximately 74.68% of identified-customer revenue.**

 This indicates that a relatively small proportion of customers represents a significant share of the company's revenue.

 Customer segmentation was also performed using revenue and purchase frequency, identifying four main groups:

-* Occasional customers
+* **Occasional customers**
-* VIP customers
+* **VIP customers**
-* High-value occasional customers
+* **High-value occasional customers**
-* High-frequency customers
+* **High-frequency customers**

 The segmentation can help identify different customer profiles and potential commercial strategies.

 ### Geographic performance

-The **United Kingdom is the dominant market**, representing approximately 85% of total revenue and around 90% of identified customers.
+The United Kingdom is the dominant market, representing approximately:

+* **85% of total revenue**
+* **90% of identified customers**

 Other European markets such as the Netherlands, Germany and France also contribute significantly to revenue.

+However, revenue and customer concentration tell different stories.
+The UK generates most of the company's revenue mainly because of the size of its customer base, while some international markets show a much higher average revenue per customer.

+### Average Revenue per Customer: UK vs International Markets

+The average revenue per identified customer is approximately:

+* **£1,858 in the United Kingdom**
+* **£3,800 in other countries**

+This suggests that the UK relies heavily on the size of its customer base, while some international markets generate substantially more revenue per identified customer.

+These figures should be interpreted with caution because some countries have a very small number of identified customers.

 ### Product performance